HelloYiHan/GraphSort/README.md

 --type         -t      The type of the input file: 'rnaseq' OR 'microarray' for immune cells; 'pancreatic' for endocrine cells in the human pancreatic islets.

 Optional arguments:
---output       -o      Filename of the estimation output.
+--output       -o      Filename of the estimated output.
 Default: graphsort_out.txt --batch_size   -b      Batch size for computation.
 Default: 10 --device       -d      Computation device: gpu OR cpu.
 Default: cpu --size         -s      Data size in preprocessing(only matters for RNA-Seq data): 1k OR 2k.
 Default: 1k